Do Psychologists Diagnose Mental Health Problems?

 The legal and ethical responsibility for all services remains the full responsibility of the regulated professional under which any other worker is employed.
 Accountability to ensure you receive competent, ethical care is therefore always maintained.

-The College of Psychologists of Ontario maintain a register of all currently registered practitioners.
-This information is available to you through the on-line directory CPO.
+The College of Psychologists and Behaviour Analysts of Ontario maintain a register of all currently registered practitioners.
+This information is available to you through the on-line directory CPBAO.

 Do I Need A Referral To Access Services From Moss Psychology?